andrewcooke/cosas/README.md

 * the C++ library **weas** which is based on a refactoring of the CoomputerCard.h librray and only runs on the RP2040 based MTM WC.

-* various executables built on the two libraries above.  these either test functionality in cosas or are applications that can be deployed to the MTM WC.  not all executables will compile - some are historical artefacts.
+* executables built on the two libraries above.  these either test functionality in cosas or are applications that can be deployed to the MTM WC.  not all executables will compile - some are historical artefacts.

-* various other scraps that were need along the way (currently some python code to explore DNL errors)
+* other scraps that were need along the way (currently some python code to explore DNL errors)

 the plan is to have a unified UI via the weas library.